2.8M

 Full wildfire cycle coverage: community preparedness, capacity building, and post fire restoration.

-Cost-effective investment with high social and environmental returns for communities and ecosystems.
+Cost-effective investment, with high social and environmental returns for communities and ecosystems.